All Episodes

 We don't have enough money out there to alleviate these needs.

-We've got way too much we're we've been inducing the moral hazard to the point that everybody is on some particular government program or not and that's why government grows without limits yeah I think he um you know it's part of the he's part of the handring crowd.
+We've been inducing the moral hazard to the point that everybody is on some particular government program or not.

-I'm not here to pick candidates, but I I will say this I do have some serious problems with this effort to reinvent the Republican Part in the model of what some in the evangelical movement are suggesting.
+I do have some serious problems with this effort to reinvent the Republican Party in the model of what some in the evangelical movement are suggesting.

-And as I mentioned the other day when I was filling in here, uh Michael Gerson, the speechwriter for President Bush, former speechwriter for President Bush, who's also an evangelical Christian, is leading the charge to make compassion the defining attribute of the Republican Party.
+And as I mentioned the other day when I was filling in here, Michael Gerson, the speechwriter for President Bush, former speechwriter for President Bush, who's also an evangelical Christian, is leading the charge to make compassion the defining attribute of the Republican Party.

 Well, that's great if you want to be the majority party.